Jonathan Mohler: 2018 MacEwan Scholarship Recipient) with Anita Velasquez (VP Club Operations)

 Congratulations to NAVC athlete Jonathan Mohler on receiving a 2018 MacEwan Scholarship!

 "I want to thank NAVC for giving me this scholarship and providing the groundwork to help me develop into the player and individual I am today.
 I also appreciate the opportunity NAVC has given me to work with young athletes going through the same program I played for growing up".

-Congratulations to Jordan McIntyre and Amanda McDonald on receiving the 2018 NAVC Griffins Scholarship!
+Congratulations to Jacob McIntyre and Amanda McDonald on receiving the 2018 NAVC Griffins Scholarship!

 "Playing on many NAVC teams over my club years has played a big role in my life because this is where I grew and developed as an athlete and person.
 I continue to be proud to represent NAVC as a Griffin athlete, and want to thank NAVC for the many opportunities that the club has given me"

 A special presentation took place on the court post-game Friday night, MacEwan Griffins versus UBCO, as NAVC awarded their 2015-16 scholarships to a member of each the Griffins women and men's volleyball programs.

 Earlier this year, NAVC and MacEwan University's volleyball programs entered into a partnership, and as part of this partnership the NAVC Board will annually award a $1,500 athletic scholarship to one member of both Griffins volleyball programs who meet the criteria.

 Third-year outside hitter Kate Rozendaal, Edmonton, AB was the recipient from the women's team, and fourth-year setter Matthew Mohler was the recipient from the men's side.
 On hand to make the presentations were NAVC Board Members, Michelle McIntyre and Sue Mohler.

 “I would like to thank NAVC for the scholarship, I’m very proud to be an NAVC player,” Rozendaal said.
 “It was through NAVC that I was able to gain recognition and a tryout with Team Alberta.”